apiaryio/api-blueprint-cheatsheet/api-blueprint-cheatsheet.md

 # API Blueprint Cheat Sheet

-[API Blueprint](http://apiblueprint.org) is simple and accessible to API description document language for everybody involved in the API design lifecycle.
+[API Blueprint](http://apiblueprint.org) is a simple and accessible API description document language for everyone involved in the API design lifecycle.
 It is plain text based on Markdown.

 ## Hello World